Well, the windows & frames have for the time being, Won!

 There are two more this size and two that are half this size.

-The small ones will be made by using two pieces of sheet plastic and gluing them to the hull with a space between them.
+The small ones will be made by using two pieces of sheet plastic and

 The ends thinned down and shaped to look like chocks.
 I hope!